byAbaddon/Phaser_Game_Frog/README.md

 # Phaser_Game_Frog
-Create game with Phaser @3.60.0
+Create game with Phaser @3.60.0 "Miku"

 ### A project of a arcade DEMO game 'Frog', using:
 + Phaser 3